-Build and promote resilience in our communities through prevention and early intervention and working with statutory and voluntary partners in the community.
+- Build and promote resilience in our communities through prevention and early intervention and working with statutory and voluntary partners in the community. - Work with the London Fire Brigade and jointly with housing providers to ensure all homes in Islington are safe.

-- Work with the London Fire Brigade and jointly with housing providers to ensure all homes in Islington are safe. - Enable residents to remain in their homes by maximising use of Disabled Facilities Grants in the private sector.
+- Work closely with the police, community groups, and youth services to implement improvements that ensure all our residents feel safe in their communities. - Enable residents to remain in their homes by maximising use of Disabled Facilities Grants in the private sector.